attestate/crawler/docs/source/strategy-specification.rst

 * A transformer's purpose is to sanitize, rearrange and filter data on the user's file system after an extraction.
-The ``@attestate/crawler`` reads the ``config.path[].input.path`` line-by-line and invokes the ``function onLine(line)``.
+The ``@attestate/crawler`` reads the ``config.path[].input.name`` line-by-line and invokes the ``function onLine(line)``.
 * A transformer ESM module exports a ``function onLine(line, ...args)`` that must return an object containing a property ``write: String``.
 It doesn't trigger new extraction worker messages.
-* ``config.path[].transformer.args`` is an array of values that the crawler passes into an transformer's ``function onLine(line, args[0], args[1], ...)``.
+* ``config.path[].transformer.args`` is an object of values that the crawler passes into an transformer's ``function onLine(line, args)``.
 Note, however, that the first argument passed into ``function onLine(...)`` is always the ``line: String``, an argument passed-in from the crawler itself.

 .. note::

   Consider that running a transformer on extraction results is much cheaper than re-extracting data from external sources.
 So when building a new strategy, instead of making the extractor fail when an API has changed, ensure that the transformer fails as it's cheap to re-run.

 Loader
 ------